nextleap-project/countermitm/source/new.rst

 3. Alice's device receives the "vc-request" message.

+   a) She looks up the bootstrap data for the ``INVITENUMBER``.
+   If the ``INVITENUMBER`` does not match then Alice terminates the protocol.

-   If she recognizes the ``INVITENUMBER`` from step 1 she checks that the invite has not expired.
+   b) If she recognizes the ``INVITENUMBER`` from step 1 she checks that the invite has not expired.
-   If the timestamp associated with the ``INVITENUMBER`` is not longer ago than a given time she processes Bob's Autocrypt key.
+   If the timestamp associated with the ``INVITENUMBER`` is longer ago than a given time
+   Alice terminates the protocol.

+   c) She then processes Bob's Autocrypt key.

-   Then, she uses this key
+   d) She uses this key
    to create an encrypted "vc-auth-required" message containing her own Autocrypt key, which she sends to Bob.

-   If the ``INVITENUMBER`` does not match then Alice terminates the protocol.

 4. Bob receive the "vc-auth-required" message, decrypts it,